Cribl Search

 TL;DR

-To integrate the Cribl Search with Query:
+To integrate Cribl Search with Query:

 • Generate an API Token and retrieve the Client ID and Client Secret.